greenthings/Bullseye/README.md

 </center>

+Tip) 15th Oct
-//I used html tag to reduce the size of the image.
+I used html tag to reduce the size of the image.
 Existing methods such as {:width="100" height="100"} are no longer supported.